Loading...

 Signature appearance will be used as configured against the signing server.

-Signature logo will be used as per settings.
+Signature logo will be used as follows:

 No